 Response: The snake associates the house with food

-When predators are searching for food, they often have to cover a lot of territory.
-Over time, they will learn that some landscapes are more likely to contain prey than others.
+When predators are searching for food, they will soon learn that some landscapes are more likely to contain prey than others.
 Or, there may be certain times of the day in which some prey are out and about, also looking for food.

 Stimulus: An aggressive dog on your bike route